Kabaddi is an Indian sport through and through. Yet, the most defining moments in its history have happened on foreign soil.

 “We took the taekwondo mat and increased its tensile strength from 40 to 60.
 In kabaddi, we just don’t need to use strength, but also run and move.
 So, the extra hardness was necessary.” he explained.

 Playing with bare feet on the mat left the players with skinned feet.
 It was evident fairly early that a player needed shoes to play on the new surface.
 Initially, wrestling shoes were used, but they didn’t sit too well with the players.

 Understanding the players’ reservations about the new surface, Rao didn’t make it mandatory to play with shoes during the 2002 Asian Games.
-So, some played with the shoes available at the time, while some played bear-feet.
+So, some played with the shoes available at the time, while some played bare feet.

 “The games went very well.
 But the astonishing result for us was that the players who wore shoes performed better than those who played without them.
 So, it convinced the players that kabaddi can be played on the mat and it can be played even better with the shoes on.
 It was a small victory for me in my efforts to make an acceptable playing surface for kabaddi,” recalled Rao.